SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

 \section{Description of SplineSketch}

-We provide a description of our algorithm, omitting implementation details, explained in Sec.~\ref{sec:implementation}.
+We provide a description of our algorithm, omitting implementation details that are explained in Section~\ref{sec:implementation}.
 In fact, there are many possible implementations of the sketch that still satisfy the worst-case guarantee.
 Our sketch works for any numerical input, i.e., items are integers or floating-point numbers.
-We first present the sketch assuming there are no items of high frequency, namely appearing more than $(n-1)/(k-1)$ times in the input after inserting any number $n$ of items into SplineSketch of size $k$.
-We show how to remove this assumption in Sec.~\ref{sec:theory}.
+We first present the algorithm assuming there are no items of high frequency, namely appearing more than $n/k$ times in the input after inserting any number $n$ of items into SplineSketch of size $k$.
+We show how to remove this assumption in Section~\ref{sec:theory}.